Anmitchell/Grade-Book-API/README.md

 # Grade Book API
-> A partially featured api designed to simulate a college school api possessing admins, teachers, and student users and  Instructors input and distribute student grades.
-Assignments and the overall grade for the course are expressed as letter grades.
+> A grade book api designed with admin, teachers and student users.

 ## Table of Contents
 * [General Info](#general-information)